TheRestartProject/restarters.net/README.md

 ## Develop using Docker and Docker Compose

+First do:

-**edit /etc/hosts -> 127.0.0.1 restarters.test**
+edit `/etc/hosts -> 127.0.0.1 restarters.test`

 Make sure you have Docker and Docker Compose installed.
 See [here](https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-18-04/) to install Docker and [here](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) for Docker Compose installation on Ubuntu 18.04.

+Copy `./compose/local/env` to `.env`

-Once these prerequsites are installed you can build the applicaition by doing:
+Once these prerequsites are finished you can build the applicaition by doing:

 ```
 docker-compose -f local.yml build